 A History of Service

-During her many years of public service, Lois Wolk has earned a reputation as a problem solver by successfully tackling difficult issue areas, including water, transportation, elder abuse, health, political reform, and flood management.
+During her many years of public service, Lois Wolk has earned a reputation as a problem solver by successfully tackling difficult issue areas such as water, end-of-life care, firearm violence prevention, flood management, elder abuse, political reform, transportation, and health.
 Wolk has authored over 100 new laws over her 12 years serving in the State Legislature.

 Elected to the State Senate in 2008, Senator Wolk represents the Third Senate District, which includes all of Napa and Solano Counties, most of Yolo County, several cities in Sonoma and Contra Costa Counties, and a portion of Sacramento County.

 Senator Wolk serves as the Majority Whip and chairs Senate Budget Subcommittee #2 on Resources, Environmental Protection, Energy and Transportation.
 She serves on numerous policy committees, the California Wildlife Conservation Board’s Legislative Advisory Committee and is a liaison advisor to the Delta Conservancy Board.

 To see a complete list of the Senator’s committee membership, click here.